 Wrike is better for large/multiple teams

 Wrike doesn’t mess around when it comes to adding features that large companies and enterprises will benefit from.
-For example, it scores a perfect 5/5 for security.
 Wrike comes with the usual features, such as SAML 2.0 for single sign-on management, password policies, and two-factor authentication on all plans.

 It can also integrate with many business intelligence tools via the company’s application programming interface for moving data.
-There’s also a built-in integration tool for Tableau, a popular data management service, and a huge range of marketing and financial integrations, helping Wrike to a test-high of 4.9/5 for integrations.
+There’s also a built-in integration tool for Tableau, a popular data management service, and a huge range of marketing and financial integrations, making Wrike ideal for scaling businesses that want to add functionality.
 If you’re using a web of apps and you want to centralize your data around one place, Wrike is a good option.

 Other key features for enterprises include network access and compliance policies to restrict Wrike to whitelisted IP addresses, which is an option on Wrike’s Enterprise and Pinnacle plans, but isn’t available on any Asana plan.
 There are also “advanced user access controls” for controlling inheritance permissions on folders and sub-folders, as well as access reports to see who can get into all the various company projects.